 Bases: Problem

-Symmetric Travelling Salesman Problem
+Representation of the Symmetric Travelling Salesman Problem (TSP).

 Source code in digneapy/domains/tsp.py